Web Crawlability (for Forms and Websites) Guide

 Private Events

-Private Events: In order for Certain events to be excluded from being crawled, you should add the robots META tag described below to the custom display shell of the events’ display configuration.
+To exclude Certain events from crawling, add the robots META tag described below to the custom display shell of the events’ display configuration.

 How to write a Robots META Tag